uktrade/tensorflow-m1-docker/README.md

     .
 ```

 At the end of the build the location of the `whl` file in the Docker image should be output to the console.
-If not, run the below:
+If it is not, run the below:

 ```bash
 docker run --rm -it -t tensorflow ls /tmp/tensorflow_pkg/